-Magic behind magic: Harry Potter Studio Tour
+Magic behind Magic: Harry Potter Studio Tour

 Never before has a children’s story managed to combine real life and magic to such a spellbinding effect.
 And so it is with the latest UK Harry Potter franchise.
-The all new Warner Bros.
+The Warner Bros.
 Making of Harry Potter Studio Tour attraction puts you right in the centre of a truly magical world, while reminding you that it all came from the head of one highly imaginative muggle and the handiwork of a few thousand more.
 Here’s our verdict after a sneak preview of the attraction as part of our Twin Theme Park Adventure…

 There is magic behind the magic

 The wow moments come thick and fast.
 Our tour begins with Daniel Radcliffe walking through the doors of the Great Hall on a giant cinema screen; while seconds later the real doors of the Great Hall open to magical effect, and audible gasps from those gathered for the preview of Britain’s newest attraction.
 Our tour ends with a twinkling, spellbinding scale model of Hogwarts that even out-Disney’s Cinderella’s palace.
 And in the middle of it all is three or four hours of pure magic.